What is a granuloma?

 Common

-Rare or very rare
+Rare or extremely rare

 Argyria is a very rare condition caused by the build-up of silver in the body over a long period of time, this could be after a few months or years depending on the dose you receive.
 Argyria can cause a blue-grey discolouration of the skin, eyes, and internal organs, especially in areas of the body exposed to sunlight.